-2-8.
-When the first edition of this textbook was published in 1996, the World Bank defined "low-income country" as one with per capita income of less than \$501.
+6. When the first edition of this textbook was published in 1996, the World Bank defined "lowincome country" as one with per capita income of less than \$501.
 In 2003, when the third edition of Global Marketing appeared, "low income" was defined as \$785 or less in per capita income.
-As shown in Table 2-4 of this chapter, \$1,025 is the current "low income" threshold.
-The other stages of development have been revised upward in a similar manner.
-How do you explain the upward trend in the definition of income categories during the past 17+ years?
+As shown in Table 2-4 of this chapter, \$995 is the current "low income" threshold.
+The other stages of development have been revised in a similar manner.
+How do you explain the upward trend in the definition of income categories during the past 15 years?

 The economic systems of countries are constantly developing and changes happen rapidly.
-The percentage of the world's GNI for low-income countries is now at a record low as compared to the lower-middle-income countries, and the upper-middle-income countries.
+The percentage of the world's GNI for low-income countries is now at a record low of 3.23 percent as compared to the lower-middle-income countries, and the uppermiddle-income countries.
 This suggests great gains in income per person and income distribution for those living in the low-income countries.
 As countries in the low-income category begin to tackle their economic, social, and political problems, more opportunities present themselves for the people living in those countries.
+7. A manufacturer of satellite dishes is assessing the world market potential for his products.
+He asks you if he should consider developing countries as potential markets.
+How would you advise him?